EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 #### kaithem.web.hasPermission(permission)

-####

 When clled from within a mako template, returns true if the acessing user has the given permission.

-### <span id="kdotmail"></span>kaithem.mail

-These functions allow sending email messages through the [SMTP Server](#email) configured in the settings page

-#### kaithem.mail.send(recipient,subject,message)

-Send a message to an email address, where recipient is an address or list therof, and subject and message are strings.

-#### kaithem.mail.listSend(list,subject,message)

-Send a message to an email address, where list is the UUID of a mailing list, and subject and message are strings.
-The message will be sent to all subscribed users.

 ### kaithem.events